The Storage Material That’s Ruining Vintage Currency for …

 The sniff test helps identify PVC.
 Plasticized PVC has a distinctive chemical smell—the “new shower curtain” odor.
 Inert materials like Mylar have no odor.
 If your currency holders smell like plastic, they likely contain PVC.

-Flexibility provides another indicator.
+That’s what makes flexibility endearing to us paranoid collectors as a warning sign—it’s actually dangerous.
 Safe Mylar holders are somewhat stiff and crinkle when bent.
-PVC holders are soft and flexible, bending easily without creasing.
-Very soft, pliable holders almost certainly contain harmful plasticizers.
+PVC holders are soft and pliable, bending easily without creasing.
+Very soft, flexible holders almost certainly contain harmful plasticizers.

 Visual examination of stored notes reveals active damage.
 Haze, discoloration, or oily residue indicates PVC problems.
-Remove affected notes immediately and store them in safe materials.
+Remove affected notes immediately.
 The damage won’t reverse, but stopping exposure prevents further deterioration.

 Mylar: The Safe Alternative

 Mylar (polyester film) provides chemically inert storage.
 Mylar doesn’t release plasticizers, acids, or other harmful compounds.
 Notes stored in quality Mylar holders contact only stable plastic that won’t contribute to degradation.
-Professional archives and museums use Mylar exclusively for paper storage.
+Professional archives and museums use Mylar exclusively.

 Mylar thickness affects both protection and usability.
-Thicker Mylar (3-4 mil) provides better physical protection and lies flatter.
-Thinner Mylar (1.5-2 mil) costs less and takes less storage space but offers less rigid support.
-Most collectors find 2-2.5 mil Mylar balances these factors well.
+Thicker Mylar (3-4 mil) provides better physical protection.
+Thinner Mylar (1.5-2 mil) costs less but offers less rigid support.
+Most collectors find 2-2.5 mil balances these factors well.

 Other Storage Options

 Currency albums vary in safety.
 Premium albums use Mylar pages with acid-free interleaving.
 Budget albums may use unsafe plastics or acidic paper.
-Examine any album carefully before trusting your currency to it.
-The price usually indicates material quality—very cheap albums likely cut corners on materials.
+Examine any album carefully before trusting your currency to it—very cheap albums likely cut corners on materials.

 Acid-free paper envelopes provide adequate short-term storage.
 Notes in paper contact only paper—no plastic concerns.
 However, paper offers less physical protection than rigid holders.
-Paper storage works for temporary housing or budget collections but shouldn’t house valuable material long-term.
+Paper storage works for temporary housing but shouldn’t house valuable material long-term.

 Third-party grading holders from PMG and PCGS use inert materials designed for indefinite storage.
 Once graded and encapsulated, notes reside in tamper-evident cases engineered for preservation.
 The grading fee includes permanent archival-quality housing.